yogeshjoga/java-learning-code/README.md

 ---------------------------------------------------------

-#				DATA TYPES OF THE JAVA
+#				DATA TYPES In JAVA

 ## There are two types of data types
 > 1 primitive data type